stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

 ## Motivation

-Some environments run workloads that need to deal with potential failures or environmental changes quicker than they would get an alert from other kind of eventing software.
+Some environments run workloads that need to deal with potential faults or environmental changes quicker than they would get an alert through other channels.
 For example, some workloads may have a sidecar container that knows how to deal with an alert that a particular network interface went down, or that the CPU temperature reached a certain threshold.

 ### Goals